 When is Supportive Housing Needed?

-Supportive Housing vs. Renting a Room: What’s the Difference?
+Supportive Housing : What’s the Difference?

 Supportive housing and renting a room may both provide shelter, but the purpose, services, and support behind them are very different.

-Supportive Housing
+When Is Supportive Housing Needed?

 -